We tried it: What are the best natural mosquito repellents?

 Since essential oils are generally regarded as safe (GRAS) by the EPA, the agency hasn’t evaluated their effectiveness against mosquitoes.
 This leads some people to believe that essential oil repellents aren’t effective — but that simply isn’t true.

 According to Colorado State University, some essential oils are just as effective at repelling mosquitoes as picaridin and DEET.
-The problem is, essential oils are volatile — they evaporate quickly — so you have to reapply them often.
+The only downside is they tend to evaporate quickly — so you have to reapply them often.

-Cornell University lays out the deets on minimum-risk pesticides, including these well-studied essential oils that just happen to be ingredients in the three natural repellents I tried:
+Cornell University explores minimum-risk pesticides, including these well-studied essential oils that just happen to be ingredients in the three natural repellents I tried:

 Soybean oil and olive oil